Exercise Myths vs Reality

 • Forcing yourself to exercise if it feels wrong — sitting still and breathing is perfectly valid

 The important thing: regular exercise between panic attacks is far more valuable than anything you do during one.
 Consistent movement reduces how often panic attacks happen and how intense they feel.
-You're addressing the root, not just the symptom.
+Combined with regular mindfulness practice, you're addressing the root, not just the symptom.
+If left unchecked, chronic anxiety can deepen into depression — especially when AI-related fears compound over time.

 A Simple Weekly Plan You Can Actually Follow